-Does a cyclist have to obey traffic laws?
+Does a bicyclist have to obey traffic laws?

-Yes, cyclists have to obey traffic laws.
-According to the DC Municipal Regulations, Title 18, Section 1201.1,
+Yes, bicyclists have to obey traffic laws.

+According to the DC Municipal Regulations:

+Title 18, Section 1201.1,

-Every person riding a bicycle on a highway shall be subject to all the duties applicable to the drivers of motor vehicles under this title, except as otherwise expressly provided in the chapter, and except for those duties imposed by this title which, by their nature, can have no reasonable application to a bicycle operator.
+"Every person riding a bicycle on a highway shall be subject to all the duties applicable to the drivers of motor vehicles under this title, except as otherwise expressly provided in the chapter, and except for those duties imposed by this title which, by their nature, can have no reasonable application to a bicycle operator."

-In addition Section 1201.15 states,

-No person shall operate a bicycle except in obedience to the instructions of official traffic control signals, signs, and other control devices applicable to vehicles, unless otherwise directed by a police officer or other person authorized to direct and control traffic.
+In addition Section 1201.15 states, "No person shall operate a bicycle except in obedience to the instructions of official traffic control signals, signs, and other control devices applicable to vehicles, unless otherwise directed by a police officer or other person authorized to direct and control traffic."

-Does a cyclist have to ride with traffic?
+Does a bicyclist have to ride with traffic?

-Yes, cyclists must ride with traffic.
+Yes, bicyclists must ride with traffic.
 Wrong way riding is the cause of many bike crashes.
-There are new on-street bike facilities such as contra-flow bike lanes that route bicyclist against traffic.
+There are new onstreet bike facilities called contra-flow bike lanes that route bicyclists against traffic.
 Follow all posted signs and markings.